Top 5 brain-supporting foods for kids

 As the back-to-school season approaches, parents and caregivers are gearing up to support their children's academic success in every possible way.
 New school supplies, a structured routine and a positive mindset are essential, but let’s also consider nutrition.

-The foods your child consumes may play a pivotal to their cognitive development, concentration, and overall brain function.
 To support all hungry little learners, we've compiled a list of the best brain foods for kids.

-Five best brain foods with Lucy Upton
+Five best brain-supporting foods with Lucy Upton

 Wholegrain carbohydrates

-The brain’s primary and preferred fuel source is glucose, so to keep up with your kid’s hungry brain during a busy school day, they will benefit from a healthy portion of carbohydrate-rich foods at meal and snack times.
+The brain’s primary and preferred fuel source is glucose, so to keep up with your kid’s hungry brain during a busy school day, they may benefit from a healthy portion of carbohydrate-rich foods at meal and snack times.
 You can keep your child’s brain and gut happy by choosing higher-fibre wholegrain versions of carbohydrates, perfect for slower-release energy and feeding those gut bugs.

 Oily fish

-Oily fish such as salmon, sardines and mackerel are packed with brain-boosting fats, specifically the omega-3 fatty acid DHA (Doxa Hexanoic Acid).
+Oily fish such as salmon, sardines and mackerel are potentially packed with brain-supporting fats, specifically the omega-3 fatty acid DHA (Doxa Hexanoic Acid).
 DHA helps to improve neurone function and neurotransmitter production and reduce inflammation.
 It will also support your child’s brain plasticity and help new neurons form (ideal for busy school children!).
 Think of DHA as helping to keep your child’s brain a healthy, well-oiled machine!

 Eggs